integeruser/FP-growth/README.md

 # FP-growth
 This repository contains my C++ implementation of the well-known **FP-growth** algorithm, published in the hope that it will be useful.
 I carefully tested the code on three different samples and results were checked against [this other implementation](http://www.borgelt.net/fpgrowth.html) of the algorithm, but please don't assume the code is completely bug-free.
-Use the [issue tracker](https://github.com/integeruser/FP-growth/issues) to report any problem.
+Feel free to use the [issue tracker](https://github.com/integeruser/FP-growth/issues) to report any problem.

-The files `fptree.hpp` and `fptree.cpp` contain the data structures and the algorithm, while `main.cpp` contains only a bunch of tests.
+The files `fptree.hpp` and `fptree.cpp` contain the data structures and the algorithm, while `main.cpp` contains only a few tests.

 Compile the code using the appropriate options for C++11 (e.g. `-std=c++11` using g++).

 Happy coding! :v:

 ## License
 The MIT License (MIT)

-Copyright (c) [2014] [Francesco Cagnin]
+Copyright (c) 2014 Francesco Cagnin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal